Q: What do you mean by equity?

 A: The Oregon Department of Education has mandated that all schools adopt an “equity lens” – that is, to incorporate racial equity into decision-making and how education is administered to students.
 (Click here to read the ODE statement on equity.)
 Oregon schools are keenly aware of the education gap that exists between students of color, immigrants, migrants, those in rural communities, and those from low-income households, when compared to more affluent white students.
 As a result, schools are actively reviewing policies and practices through their equity lens to identify where there may be disparities and bias.
 Our efforts to prioritize equity at SMART have received positive feedback from our school partners, and we continue to work alongside them to address inequities to help ensure all children have an equal chance at success.

-Q: Will the results of SMART’s Equity Initiative influence other parts of the organization?
+Q: How does SMART’s emphasis on equity influence other parts of the organization?

 [1] Source: http://www.otlcampaign.org/otl-opportunity-gap